Mysticeti: Reaching the Limits of Latency with Uncertified DAGs: in Production

-Secondly, testing while maintaining the ability to measure differences in performance is necessary to detect regressions.
-For this reason, we alternate between running Bullshark, the current consensus protocol of \aquarium, and \sysnamec, switching consensus with each epoch during both devnet and testnet.
-Devnet epochs last 1 hour, while testnet epochs span 24 hours.
-This method allows for performance comparison and provides reassurance that protocol upgrades can be executed smoothly upon transitioning to the mainnet.
-Moreover, this practice equips the team with valuable experience in the event of unforeseen incidents, enabling a seamless transition back to Bullshark if necessary.
+When deploying \sysnamec to \aquarium staging environments, the environments alternated between running Bullshark, the existing consensus protocol, and \sysnamec with each epoch.
+Devnet epochs last 1 hour, while testnet epochs last 24 hours.
+This method ensures that both consensus protocols get test coverage in the staging environments, and provides reassurance that protocol upgrades can be executed smoothly upon transitioning to the mainnet.
+Moreover, it allows for performance comparison between the consensus protocols under the same environment. \aquarium mainnet validators operated by independent entities voted to switch to \sysnamec on July 25th, 2024 PST.

-The upcoming milestones include the devnet release scheduled for April 2024, on validators operated by the \aquarium team; followed by the testnet release on May 2024, operated by distinct and independent validator entities; finally the mainnet release is anticipated around June 2024, on validators maintaining the persistent state of \aquarium.

-\textbf{Performance assessment} The performance results depicted in \Cref{tab:production} are provided by the \aquarium team.
-Measurements are obtained from a private deployment on Vultr~\cite{vultr}, utilizing \texttt{vbm-24c-256gb-amd} instances deployed on 9 different regions: Amsterdam, Frankfurt, Paris, Los Angeles, California, Newark, Japan, Delhi, and Johannesburg.
-Each machine provides 25Gbps of bandwidth, 48 virtual CPUs (24 physical cores) on a 2.85GHz AMD EPYC 7443P, 256GB memory, and runs Linux Ubuntu server 22.04.
-The partially synchronous assumption is implemented by mandating validators to wait an additional 250ms for the block of the first proposer slot of the previous round after receiving $2f+1$ proposals from that previous round.
+\para{Performance assessment} The performance results depicted in \Cref{tab:production} are provided by the \aquarium team.
+Measurements are obtained from a private deployment on Vultr~\cite{vultr}, utilizing \texttt{vbm-24c-256gb-amd} instances deployed on 9 different regions: Amsterdam, Frankfurt, Paris, Los Angeles, San Jose (California), Newark (New York), Tokyo, New Delhi, and Johannesburg.
+Each machine provides 25Gbps of bandwidth, 48 virtual CPUs (24 physical cores) on a 2.85GHz AMD EPYC 7443P, 256GB memory, and runs Linux Ubuntu server 24.04.
+The partially synchronous assumption is implemented by mandating validators to wait an additional 250ms for the block of the anchor slot of the previous round after receiving $2f+1$ proposals from that previous round.

 \aquarium equipped with the production-ready implementation of \sysnamec demonstrates superior latency compared to when equipped with the production-ready implementation of Bullshark, with p50 and p95 latency of 650ms and 975ms for 137 validators, respectively.
 In contrast, \aquarium equipped with Bullshark exhibits a p50 and p95 latency of 2.89s and 4.6s for the same configuration.
 The measurements are taken while both systems run in their steady-state, with a load of 5,000 transactions per second (and exhibiting an equal throughout) for multiple hours.
 These results demonstrate the substantial latency improvements -- of over 4x -- brought to the blockchain when swapping Bullshark for \sysnamec.